Aboriginal sites of Victoria: Types of sites

-Fish and eel traps were constructed on many rivers, and while most were probably of organic materials and have left little trace, some, such as at Lake Condah in western Victoria reveal complex systems of excavated channels and stone weirs, dated to 3000 years ago.
+Fish and eel traps were constructed on many rivers, and while most were probably of organic materials and have left little trace, some, such as at Lake Condah in western Victoria reveal complex systems of excavated channels and stone weirs, dated to 3,000 years ago.
 Stone artefacts found near the bones of now extinct megafauna at Lancefield in central Victoria have suggested Aboriginal people were living alongside giant marsupials 26,000 years ago.

 While rock shelters are often the sites of cave painting and other art, they also provide deeply stratified occupation deposits because they are protected from erosion.
 New Guinea II cave on the Snowy River near Buchan has deposits more than 10 000 years old along with delicate cave paintings and engravings.
 Rock shelters were occupied in the Cape Bridgewater area about 12,000 years ago.
 Cloggs Cave rock shelter near Buchan, Victoria was occupied about 18,000 years ago, where bone tools and animal remains were found.
 At the Keilor Archaeological Site a human hearth excavated in 1971 was radiocarbon-dated to about 31,000 years BP, making Keilor one of the earliest sites of human habitation in Australia, while at Box Gully on Lake Tyrrell, emu eggs and other artefacts have been dated to 27,000 years ago.

 Stone artefact scatters are among the most common site types and provide evidence of tool use and manufacture.
 These are often extensive surface scatters and deep stratified deposits of flaked finegrained stone, of lithic flakes.
 Much of this material is waste flakes, discarded during the manufacture process.
 Specific types of artefacts such as blades, scrapers or burins may indicate what the area was used for, for example processing animal skins.
 Stone artefact material is usually rine grained silcrete, chert, and quartz.
 Hornfels is an unusual and rare material, but is highly distinctive.

 Age and chronology

-Archaeological evidence points to people first arriving in Australia around 50,000 years ago and in Victoria shortly after.
-Sites over 22,000 years old have been found at Kow Swamp Archaeological Site and the Keilor archaeological site.
+Archaeological evidence points to people first arriving in Australia around 50,000 BP and in Victoria shortly after.
+Sites over 22,000 years old have been found at Ghow Swamp Aboriginal Place and the Keilor archaeological site.
 A cranium found at the site has been dated at between 12,000 and 14,700 years BP.

 The oldest archaeological site in the greater Melbourne area, and one of the most important, is at Keilor on the Maribyrnong River.
 A human skull discovered there in 1940 was later found to be around 13 000 years old, older than any other human remains found in Australia up to that time, and the find attracted worldwide attention.
 After small excavations in the 1960s and 1970s, archaeologists from La Trobe University and the Victoria Archaeological Survey (VAS) began an excavation that continued for five years finding a sequence of stone tools and butchered animal bone.